Psalm 23:1-6

 He guides me in right paths for his name’s sake.

 The Lord’s guidance is both moral and protective.
-He leads along “right paths,” the way of righteousness, and he does so “for his name’s sake” — because his very nature is faithful and just.
+He leads along the way of righteousness, and he does so “for his name’s sake” — because his very nature is faithful and just.

 Even though I walk in the dark valley I fear no evil;

 The “dark valley” may refer to treacherous terrain, inner anguish, or even death itself.
-Whatever the darkness, the psalmist is unafraid, not because danger is absent but because God is present.
+Whatever the darkness is, the psalmist is unafraid, not because danger is absent but because God is present.

 for you are at my side with your rod and your staff that give me courage.